BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 <p>

   ## Step 5
-We are going to creat a file on the C drive and call it PHP.
-We are then going to extract the PHP zip file into the PHP file we created on the C Drive after doing this your going to instal Microsoft Visual C++
+We are now going to create a file on the C drive and call it PHP.
+We are then going to extract the PHP zip file into the PHP file we created on the C Drive, after doing this your going to install Microsoft Visual C++

 </p>